Oven-Fried Green Tomatoes with Sriracha-Ranch Dipping Sauce

 - Serve hot, with dipping sauce of your choice!

-How to Make Sriracha-Ranch Dipping Sauce or other Dipping sauce for Fried Green Tomatoes:
+Making Sriracha-Ranch Dipping Sauce or other sauce for Fried Green Tomatoes:

-- While they the oven-fried tomatoes are cooking, mix 1/2 cup Ranch Dressing with 1-2 tsp.
+- While the oven-fried green tomatoes are cooking, mix 1/2 cup BYU Creamery Ranch Copycat Recipe or other Ranch Dressing with 1-2 tsp.
 Sriracha Sauce (affiliate link) to make the dipping sauce.
+Start with the smaller amount and taste, adding more Sriracha until it’s spicy enough for you.

-- I also heard from a reader who says these fried green tomatoes are good with Roasted Red Pepper and Garlic Aioli Sauce.
+- I also heard from a reader who says these fried green tomatoes are great with my Roasted Red Pepper and Garlic Aioli Sauce

-- And definitely you could serve the fried green tomatoes with the amazing Sriracha Dipping Sauce that so many people love with sweet potato fries.
+- And definitely you could serve the oven-fried green tomatoes with the amazing Sriracha Dipping Sauce that so many people love with sweet potato fries.

 Make it a Low-Carb Meal:

-Oven-Fried Green Tomatoes would taste great with Air Fryer Fish Sticks, Grilled Fusion Chicken, Chicken Cutlets with Mustard Sauce, Maple Glazed Salmon, or Air Fryer Chicken Drumsticks for a low-carb meal!
+Oven-Fried Green Tomatoes would taste great with Air Fryer Fish Sticks, Grilled Fusion Chicken, or Chicken Cutlets with Mustard for a low-carb meal!

 More Ideas with Green Tomatoes: